Localization of Blazor Components

 NOTE

 After adding the resource file in the application, double click default resx (SfResources.resx) file and open Resource Editor.
-In the Resource Editor, change Access Modifier option as Public to generate designer.cs file.
+In the Resource Editor, change Access Modifier option as Public .

 Changing Access Modifier